Nice-PLQ/framehost/README.md

 ```

 #### 2.browser tab windows code example
-This is basically the same as the iframe sample code above, except that the third window parameter passed when the Framehost is initialized is different.
+This is basically the same as the iframe sample code above, except that the third window parameter passed when the FrameHost is initialized is different.
 ```javascript
 // pageA